open-source-eda-birds-of-a-feather/open-source-eda-birds-of-a-feather.github.io/README.md

   1. The ecosystem of open-source EDA tools and industry partners.
   2. The use of open-source EDA tools in industrial applications and EWD (Education and Workforce Development).
   3. Advancing open-source EDA to drive innovation and leverage ML and Generative AI.
-  4. Goals for the community, along with current landscape, key updates, and potential next steps / actions for the worldwide academic/CAD community.
+  4. Goals, current landscape, key updates, and potential next steps / actions for the worldwide open-source EDA community.

-Potential contributors, developers, advisors, users … **Everyone is Welcome and Admission is Free for All !!!** (Please send email to [abk@eng.ucsd.edu](mailto:abk@eng.ucsd.edu) with any questions.)
+Potential contributors, developers, advisors, users … **Everyone is Welcome and Admission is Free for All !!!** (Please send email to [abk@ucsd.edu](mailto:abk@ucsd.edu) with any questions.)

 # AGENDA (tentative)